MaastrichtU-IDS/translator-openpredict/TESTING.md

  [![Run tests](https://github.com/MaastrichtU-IDS/translator-openpredict/workflows/Run%20tests/badge.svg)](https://github.com/MaastrichtU-IDS/translator-openpredict/actions?query=workflow%3A%22Run+tests%22)

 Integration tests on a local API are run automatically by the [GitHub Action workflow `.github/workflows/run-tests.yml`](https://github.com/MaastrichtU-IDS/translator-openpredict/actions?query=workflow%3A%22Run+tests%22) at each push to the `master` branch.

+We test the embeddings computation with a Spark local context ([setup with a GitHub Action](https://github.com/marketplace/actions/setup-apache-spark)), and without Spark context (using NumPy and pandas)

 You can run the tests for the different components of OpenPredict locally: